Vicki Vodrey

 – Bob Evans, The Examiner, 2014

-Headed To Heaven W/ Flat Jimmy Fallon was performed at the 2012 Kansas City Fringe Festival.
-After performances at the KC Fringe Fest, the troupe traveled to New York City to perform in the Midtown International Theatre Festival
+Headed to Heaven W/ Flat Jimmy Fallon was originally produced at The Unicorn Theatre as part of the Kansas City Fringe Festival.
+The troupe then traveled to the Midtown International Theatre Festival where it garnered five nominations/wins.

 Playwright Vicki Vodrey combines element of farce, satire and classical tragedy in ‘Thank You Notes: Headed to Heaven With Flat Jimmy Fallon,’ an entry in the KC Fringe Festival that stands out for the quality of the performances…